openebs-archive/openebs-docs/docs/architecture.md

 The control plane is where users specify policies, gather metrics and configure the Data Engines as a whole.

+OpenEBS or the CAS Storage Control Plane - follows the reconcilation pattern introduced by Kubernetes, paving the way for a Declarative Storage Control Plane.
+OpenEBS control plane seamlessly integrates into the overall tooling that users have around Kubernetes.
 OpenEBS Control Plane comprises of a set of micro-services that are themselves managed by Kubernetes, making OpenEBS truly Kubernetes native.
 The configuration managed by the OpenEBS Control Plane is saved as Kubernetes custom resources.

-OpenEBS or the CAS Storage Control Plane - follows the reconcilation pattern introduced by Kubernetes, paving the way for a Declarative Storage Control Plane.
-OpenEBS control plane seamless integrates into the overall tooling that users have around Kubernetes.

 The functionality of the control plane can be decomposed into the various stages as follows: